mrWh1te/Botmation/README.md

 This project focuses on a composable way of chaining bot actions in linear sequences.
 Interfaced by, `BotAction`, the methods are used in a `MotionBot` instance call of `.actions()`.

 That said, a `BotAction` can represent a whole other chain of actions, by using the `BotActionsChainFactory`.
-Also, there is an "if block" `BotAction` called `givenThat()` for conditional action chains.
+Also, there is an "if block" `BotAction` called `givenThat()` for running a chain of actions, if the condition proves TRUE.

 Let's see an example:
 ```typescript